openrocket/openrocket.github.io/_tutorials/base_drag.md

   <figcaption class="figure-shadow-caption">Making the Cone Almost Transparent</figcaption>
 </figure>

-Now, we can still see it (so we remember it's there), but it doesn't detract.
-You could go even further and set it to be completely transparent so it's invisible in the 3D view, but I prefer to see it just a little.
+Now, we can still see it (so we remember it's there), but it doesn't detract as much.
+We could go even further and set it to be completely transparent so it's invisible in the 3D view, but I prefer to see it just a little, unless I'm generating pretty pictures in Photo Studio or something like that.

 ### Conclusion

-This completes the implementation of the hack.
-It is providing CP correction interfering with any other flight parameters, and looks decent in 3D view.
+This completes the implementation of Base Drag CP Correction.
+It corrects the CP while not interfering with any other flight parameters, and looks decent in 3D view.
 If and when to use it on your rockets... well, that's up to you.